-Her writing has appeared widely online, including ThinkProgress, Mic, Quartz, The Atlantic, the Huffington Post, Rewire.News, Women Under Siege, FitPregnancy.com, Fem2.0, Jezebel and more.
+Maureen is a multimedia journalist and writer, whose writing has appeared widely online, including ThinkProgress, Mic, Quartz, Romper, Parents.com, The Atlantic, the Huffington Post, Rewire, FitPregnancy.com, Jezebel and more.
 She has also contributed to OURS Magazine, an international cultural magazine, and her essay on triumphing in the aftermath of rape is featured in the book Making Out Like A Virgin: Sex, Desire and Intimacy After Sexual Trauma.

 Additionally, Maureen has been quoted as a subject matter expert in major media outlets including NPR, PBS NewsHour, ThinkProgress, CBS News/WCBS Radio, Forbes, Columbia Journalism Review, The Guardian and USA Today, among others.